 The CISA certification is more technical and specialized than, say, a CIA or CPA.
-If you want to prove your technical expertise in IT auditing, and show your dedication in this industry, CISA certification will prove to be a great investment.
+If you want to prove your technical expertise in IT auditing and show your dedication in this industry, CISA certification will prove to be a great investment.
+It’s basically the “cream of the crop” when it comes to qualifications in this niche.

-As a well-established qualification within IT auditing, CISA gets you past the first hurdle for some jobs that require it where otherwise you would not have a chance.
+It will put you in a prime position for some of the best jobs.
+As a well-established qualification within IT auditing, CISA gets you past the first hurdle for some jobs that require it, where otherwise you would not have a chance.
 As one reader commented:

 I have had recruiters immediately disqualify me because i didn’t have my CISA and others wanted to make sure i was ‘actively pursuing’ it before we could continue talking.”